 Generally, the real reason some carriers seem as if they are insisting (Usually at a call center over the phone or at the estimator/adjuster level) is simply to contain costs.
 Now where do those costs come from?
 Do you think the insurance shares this with you?
 Do you think this repair facility will put your best interests as the first concern or the carrier who is sending them numerous repairs?

 There are other carriers that simply put their own bonuses, profits and own needs first to artificially lower the cost of repair.
-Keep in mind, you’ve already paid for the coverage and now all you are doing is asking for them to do what they agreed that they would do if you if you had a loss.
+Keep in mind, you’ve already paid for the coverage and now all you are doing is asking for them to do what they agreed that they would do if you had a loss.
 Some of these carriers systematically ignore or refuse to pay for required procedures needed to properly return your vehicle back to certified repair condition.
 They will tell you that some shops charge too much?
 They claim that “other” random repairers in the marketplace do not charge for these operations.
 They always seem to know a “shop” that can/will do something cheaper?
 They will claim that labor rates are not competitive or too high?
 Ask for the written proof.
 Ask for the documentation?
 It doesn’t exist.

 Make no mistake.
 We prove each day why we do the things that we do.
 Some in the insurance industry are still trying to have repair facilities repair vehicles the way that they did 20 years ago?

 Unfortunately, you have some repair facilities still doing this each day.
-We actually see this weekly when we re-repair vehicle that was repaired somewhere else first.
+We actually see this weekly when we re-repair a vehicle that was repaired somewhere else first.
 The cost of the repair is just that, the cost of repair.
 The difference is piece of mind, safety and quality.
 It will cost you the same regardless.
-Be advised, there are times the some carriers simply will not pay for required labor rates, procedures equipment needed to repair your vehicle.
+Be advised, there are times that some carriers simply will not pay for required labor rates, procedures equipment needed to repair your vehicle.

 We will escalate this up to higher management however ultimately, the responsibility is up to you as the vehicle owner to pay the remaining balance if any.
 At Dorn’s we don’t want you to pay anything out of pocket for the repair, however, some carriers pay their adjusters bonuses based on amounts that they do not pay out.
 This forces some of them to be “creative” in the estimates process.

 Also keep in mind, today, many adjusters have little “hands on” experience repairing vehicles.
 They simply went to a week or two week insurance training class and were sent to write estimates.
-Some will claim that they “used work on cars” before becoming an adjuster?
-As we all know, with technology changing at a rate of every 90 days in the automotive world, someone who worked on a vehicle just 3-5 years may be completely out of touch with what we are required to do now.
+Some will claim that they “used to work on cars” before becoming an adjuster?
+As we all know, with technology changing at a rate of every 90 days in the automotive world, someone who worked on a vehicle just 3-5 years ago may be completely out of touch with what we are required to do now.

 Talk with our Repair Process Managers, they will be glad to go over all that you need to know.
 We would much rather have you be prepared and informed and that way, you make the best decision for you and your vehicle.